Adamas (TV series)

 Adamas (Korean: 아다마스) is a South Korean television series starring Ji Sung, Seo Ji-hye, and Lee Soo-kyung.
 It aired on tvN from July 27 to September 15, 2022, every Wednesday and Thursday at 22:30 (KST) for 16 episodes.
-It is also available for streaming on Disney+ in selected regions.
+It is also available for streaming on Disney+ in selected regions and Hulu in the United States.

 Synopsis

 Adamas tells the story of twin brothers (Ji Sung) fighting against evil to unveil the truth behind a murder that happened 22 years ago in order to clear their biological father's charges, who was accused of killing their stepfather after hearing the death penalty date that has been scheduled for their biological father.